 Our Mission...
 To provide eye and vision care to low income Kentuckians of all ages.

 Through the generosity of many Kentucky Doctors of Optometry, thousands of people have been able to receive eye care and glasses.
-Working with the Kentucky Salvation Army and other community action agencies that identify those who are financially qualified, the Kentucky Vision Project, a charitable corporation, links recipients to volunteer optometrists.
+Working with the Kentucky Salvation Army and Community Action Agencies that identify those who are financially qualified, KVP, a charitable corporation, links recipients to volunteer optometrists.
 Recipients receive comprehensive eye examinations and new glasses if needed.

 KVP is funded entirely through private means.
 It is a collaborative effort of members of the Kentucky Optometric Association, optical laboratories, and frame and lens manufacturers.
 None of our volunteer partners receive money for their services or products.
 All donations are tax deductible.